-In this blog post, I narrow down my ten favorite must-see bucket-list attractions so that you can prioritize which sites to visit based on your (limited) time and interest.
+In this blog post, I narrow down my ten favorite must-see list attractions so you can prioritize which sites to visit based on your (limited) time and interest.
 Indeed, all of these phenomenal sites blew me away.

 Stunning South America

-In the past decade, my love affair with this continent made me return at least 8 times, providing me with countless opportunities to travel extensively all over – from its northernmost tip in Colombia to the southernmost region of Patagonia.
+In the past decade, my love affair with this continent has made me return at least eight times, providing me with countless opportunities to travel extensively all over—from its northernmost tip in Colombia to the southernmost region of Patagonia.

-While I have to underscore that my choices are subjective, I have also devoted an inordinate amount of time reading travel blogs and browsing travel guides about South America that certainly give merit to my selections.
+While I have to underscore that my choices are subjective, I have also devoted an inordinate amount of time reading travel blogs and browsing travel guides about South America, which certainly merit my selections.

 South America’s Top Ten Bucket-List Highlights